gitabdelhub/streamify-data-warehouse/README.md

 ![Constellation Schema](images/constellation_schema.png)

-**fact_viewing_sessions** — one row per `session_id`.
-Raw PLAY/PAUSE/RESUME/STOP/RATE events are collapsed into a single row per session, keeping only sessions with a valid STOP event and at least 2 minutes of watch time.
+**fact_viewing_sessions** has one row per `session_id`.
+Raw PLAY/PAUSE/RESUME/STOP/RATE events from the ERP logs are collapsed into a single row per session, keeping only sessions with a valid STOP event and at least 2 minutes of watch time.

 Key metrics: `watch_time_minutes`, `is_completed` (user watched at least 75% of the average episode duration), `rating` (from RATE events), `had_pause`, `peak_hour`.

-**fact_subscriptions** — one row per subscription change event.
-Tracks every plan change (NEW, UPGRADE, DOWNGRADE, CANCEL, REACTIVATE) with the amount charged and payment status.
+**fact_subscriptions** has one row per subscription change event.
+It tracks every plan change (NEW, UPGRADE, DOWNGRADE, CANCEL, REACTIVATE) with the amount charged and payment status.

 ### Dimensions